danielfriis/journal-2/_posts/2025-03-23-competitive-advantage.md

 title: Competitive Advantage
 ---

 I read this story.
-I can't remember where, but it points out one of the most important things in business.
+I can't remember where, but it points out one of the most important aspects of business.

 It goes like this: